mhcheops8b/rikudo_solver/README.md

 Syntax of input file:

-whole line comments starts with # (optionally preceded with white space characters space, tab) (other comment types at the end of line are not supported (yet))
+Whole line comments starts with # (optionally preceded with white space characters space, tab).

+Comments at the end of the line starting with # are also supported.

 `[Shape]`